 Novice Benchmark Presentational Speaking or Signing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written or signed language.
 This is my goal.
-I can do this with help.
-I can do this consistently.
+I can do this with help I can do this consistently.
 I have provided evidence to demonstrate this.
 How can I present information to narrate about my life, experiences and events?
-I can present personal information about my life and activities, using simple sentences most of the time.
-Examples I can I can identify whom I and people in other cultures consider to be part of the family, using a few simple details.
-I can describe where I work and what I do.
-I can tell a peer or colleague what I did this weekend.
-I can give biographical information about others.
-I can give some simple reasons why I am late for an appointment.
+I can present personal information about my life and activities, using simple sentences most of the time. ~ I can present personal information about my life and activities, using simple sentences most of the time.
+Examples ~ I can present personal information about my life and activities, using simple sentences most of the time. ✓ I can present personal information about my life and activities, using simple sentences most of the time.
+Examples I can describe who I live with and what they look like.
+I can identify whom I and people in other cultures consider to be part of the family, using a few ~ I can present personal information about my life and activities, using simple sentences most of the time.
+Examples I can describe who I live with and what they look like.
+I can identify whom I and people in other cultures consider to be part of the family, using a few simple details. ~ I can present personal information about my life and activities, using simple sentences most of the time.
+Examples I can describe who I live with and what they look like.
+I can identify whom I and people in other cultures consider to be part of the family, using a few simple details.
+I can describe where I work and what I do. ~

 How can I present information to give a preference or opinion?
-I can express my preferences on familiar and everyday topics of interest, using simple sentences most of the time.
-Examples I can I can recommend places to experience a variety of art and music styles.
+I can express my preferences on familiar and everyday topics of interest, using simple sentences most of the time. ~ \checkmark Examples I can tell about my favorite sports. • I can recommend places to experience a variety of art and music styles.
 I can tell about my favorite actor or author.
 I can tell about others' likes and dislikes.
 I can present a brief description of a website I find useful.
 I can give a few details about my favorite restaurant.
 How can I present information to inform or describe?
-I can present on familiar and everyday topics, using simple sentences most of the time.
-Examples I can I can identify some elements of a classroom, a school schedule or levels of schooling.
+I can present on familiar and everyday topics, using simple sentences most of the time. / Examples I can describe a simple task like how to wash the dishes.
+I can identify some elements of a classroom, a school schedule or levels of schooling.
 I can present information on something I learned about in a class or at work.
 I can describe a simple routine such as getting lunch in a cafeteria or restaurant.
+Lean give simple directions to a gently least income.
 I can give simple directions to a nearby location.
 I can describe a simple process such as how to make something or the steps of a science experiment.